United States Regiments & Batteries > Pennsylvania > Infantry

 October 3 The brigade was reviewed by President Lincoln.

-October 7 Colonel Coulter resumed command of regiment as Brigadier General Nelson Taylor assumed command of the brigade.
+October 7 Colonel Coulter resumed command of regiment when Brigadier General Nelson Taylor assumed command of the brigade.

 October 30-November 19 Movement to Falmouth, Va.